-"What does treatment of a deviated nose septum involve?
+"What does treatment of a deviated nose septum involve?"

 I was hit with a basketball to the face and now my septum is deviated.
 I'm a 24 year old woman.
 How long will this take to heal?

 Forgive me if this is too basic, but the septum is the divider that goes down the middle of your nose. the anterior half or so is cartilaginous, and the posterior part is bony.
 Typically when people break their nose and are told they have a deviated septum, it is referring to the cartilaginous part.
 There is mucosa that is lining your septum on each side similar to wallpaper being on both sides of a wall.
 In order to straighten the septum, the mucosal must be raised off of the cartilage (or bone if that is deviated), the deviated portion must be removed or straightened, and the mucosal flaps re-approximated in the middle of the nose again.
 Most of the time this is done as outpatient surgery.
 This should not affect the outward appearance of the nose.
 If there is deviation or abnormality of the nose when looking form the outside, the process becomes more complicated.
 I can't give you any real estimates about recovery since I don't know your history or what your exam is like.
 I recommend making a consultation with an ENT to be evaluated, and they should answer all of these questions which can be directed to your particular case.
 Hope this helps.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.